 As a Trumpeter, he has performed across the UK and Europe, both as a soloist and as an orchestra player, including with the Orchestra of the Age of Enlightenment, International Baroque Players and Oxford Baroque.
 As a modern trumpet player, he has appeared with the Brandenburg Sinfonia and Ukrainian National Opera (UK Tour).
 Chris has performed in prestigious venues and festivals such as St John’s Smith Square, London and the Palace of Versailles.
 He performed as part of the BBC Proms live on BBC Radio 3 and as an orchestral trumpeter in the London Handel Festival.
 He has been fortunate enough to work with conductors including Sir Roger Norrington and Laurence Cummings.

-He conducts all eras of music and recent performances have included Elgar’s Cello Concerto, Haydn’s Clock Symphony, Mozart’s Requiem and new commissions by the composers David Sims and Nils Greenhow.
+He conducts all eras of music and has directed many major orchestral and choral works.
+These include Elgar’s Cello Concerto, Symphonies by Haydn, Schubert and Arriaga, Mozart’s Requiem and new commissions by the composers David Sims and Nils Greenhow.

 Chris works regularly with his own professional baroque ensemble, Eboracum Baroque described by the Guardian as 'stylish choral singers'.
 They have toured across Europe and give concerts at numerous National Trust properties across the UK.
 They run an active education programme with concerts including with the Horrible Histories author, Terry Deary.